e-picas/bash-utils/CONTRIBUTING.md

     git checkout dev
     git pull upstream dev

-### Development life-cycle

 As said above, all development MUST be done on the `dev` branch of the repository.
 Doing so we can commit our development features to let users using a clone test and improve them.

-When the work gets a stable stage, it seems to be time to build and publish a new release.
-This is done by creating a tag named like `vX.Y.Z[-status]` from the "master" branch after having merged the "dev" one in.
-Please see the [Semantic Versioning](http://semver.org/) work by Tom Preston-Werner for more info about the release version name construction rules.

 ### Create a new module

-If you want to create a new module, put your fork on a new `module-NAME` branch and develop your module in the `libexec/bash-utils-modules/` directory using the Bash-Utils internal *model*:
+If you want to create a new module, put your fork on a new `module-NAME` branch and develop your module in the `libexec/bash-utils-modules/` directory using the Bash-Utils internal *model* module:

     bash-utils model module <module-name>